Smartphone trends affecting the product lifecycle

 The Average Selling Price (ASP) of smartphones is increasing (and continues to increase):

 According to IDC, the average selling price of smartphones in North America increased by 6.78% from 2013 to 2017.

 - Some models depreciate more than others: A Decluttr study showed that Apple models lost an average of 57% of their value within the first year.
 Samsung and HTC smartphones lost 72% of their value and LG phones lost 75% after a single year.
 After two years, most phones have lost 80% or more of their value.

 - The lifespan of smartphones is increasing: Since people are keeping their smartphones longer (higher prices, updated models not deemed significant enough, etc.), the period of time between upgrades has increased.
-Daniel Research Group projects the average lifecycle of a smartphone in the U.S. will be 2.58 years (over 30 months) by 2019.
+By 2019, global projections for IDC and Morgan Stanley show that the average time between upgrades of smartphones will be 2.75 years (over 33 months) by 2019.